 Written by Raisinberry

-Most every Mary Kay sales director and recruiter possess the skill of rationalization.
+Most every Mary Kay sales director or recruiter possesses the skill of rationalization.
 Some of us don’t even realize this until we begin our journey back to reality.

 As I travel my path back to the real world, my heart breaks to remember, and now see, what I did and what these people do.
 How does it start?
 Where and why do we begin the rationalization process?